Title IX Explained

 What does a Title IX Coordinator do?

-The Title IX Coordinator ensures that the process for addressing complaints of sex discrimination and sexual harassment is handled promptly and equitably, with fairness to everyone involved.
+The Title IX Coordinator ensures that complaints of sex discrimination and sexual harassment are handled promptly and equitably, with fairness to everyone involved.
 They make certain that anyone who comes to them understands their rights and has the information they need to determine what to do next.
 However, they do not make determinations of responsibility or non-responsibility or adjudicate claims.

 The Title IX Coordinator is the University’s expert on Title IX law as well as campus policies and procedures on sexual harassment and sexual misconduct.
 The Title IX Coordinator is also responsible for:

-• Ensuring reports and complaints are handled properly in a prompt and timely manner.
+- Ensuring reports and complaints are handled in a prompt and timely manner in accordance with the Title IX Policy and Title IX regulations.

-• Assistance with care and support resources, information about medical providers, connection to law enforcement, if applicable; and supportive measures that may be available.
+- Providing assistance with care and support resources, information about medical providers, connection to law enforcement, if applicable; and the availability of supportive measures with or without the filing of a formal complaint.

 The Title IX Coordinator, Deputy Coordinators, and Prevention Educators also help develop sexual violence prevention initiatives, including trainings for students, faculty, and staff throughout the year.